-A series of apocalyptic visions of light and darkness then flash upon the hermit’s troubled mind.
-Some time later the holy man emerges from his trance, only to discover that the book has vanished.
-Convinced that something of enormous, if undefined significance has taken place, the hermit undertakes a quest to find the magical book, so that he might copy down its contents and allow others to read and feel its power.
+A series of apocalyptic visions of light and darkness then flashed upon the hermit’s troubled mind.
+Some time later the holy man emerged from his trance, only to discover that the book had vanished.
+Convinced that something of enormous, if undefined significance has taken place, the hermit is compelled to go on a quest to recover the marvellous book, so that he might copy down its contents and allow others to read and feel its power.

 This story appears as a framing device in the introduction to the most influential cycle of medieval Grail legends, the so-called Vulgate Cycle or Launcelot Grail , written in the early thirteenth century.
 It suggests at once that the Grail appears at a moment of crisis, a ‘descent’ from what had previously seemed a securely understood faith.
 It is something otherworldly – frightening yet fascinating and mysterious – with the potential to supply a vital factor that was missing in the conventional religious faith of the time.
 This missing factor was not a new doctrine, but a symbol that would contribute to the activation of the spiritual imagination of Western Europe.
 For the Grail myth is part of that great awakening of sensibility, culture and imagination around the turn of the thirteenth Century: the age of Hildegard von Bingen and of the finest flowering of Gothic architecture, of the perfecting of the chivalric Romance literature, of the rise of the troubadours and their beautiful, allegorical chanson to highborn ladies.